 Consider values.
 Maybe you’re looking to get into investing, but you don’t want to profit off of things that harm the environment, like oil.
 It might be important to you that the members of your financial support team see eye-to-eye with you, on this or other matters.

 Talk money.
-Don’t be shy about asking how much their charge and how.
+Don’t be shy about asking how much they charge and how.
 (Hourly?
 Set fee?
 Retainer?)
 You might even ask them about their own relationship to money.
 Notice their responses and how comfortable you feel talking about money with them, too — after all, talking money is why you’re here!